aswiniambati26/FUTURE_ML_01/README.md

 ## How It Works

+Steps Followed
-1. Data Preparation
+## 1. Data Loading

-All five CSV files are loaded and merged into one clean dataset.
-Missing oil prices are filled forward, and holiday dates are flagged so the model knows when special events happened.
+Loaded 5 CSV files — train, stores, transactions, oil, holidays Merged them all into one clean dataset

+## 2. Data Cleaning

+Filled missing oil prices using forward fill
+Filled missing transaction values with 0
+Flagged national holidays

-3. Feature Engineering
+## 3. Feature Engineering

-Raw dates are broken down into year, month, day, and day of week.
-On top of that, lag features are created — basically telling the model "here's what sales looked like 1 day ago, 7 days ago, and 30 days ago."
-Rolling averages over 7 and 30 days are also added to capture recent trends.
+Extracted year, month, day, day of week from dates Created lag features — sales from 1, 7, and 30 days ago Added 7-day and 30-day rolling averages

+## 4. Model Training

+Linear Regression
+Random Forest
+XGBoost
+ARIMA
+Exponential Smoothing
+Prophet

-5. Model Training
+## 5. Model Evaluation
-Six different forecasting approaches are trained and compared:
-ModelTypeLinear RegressionML baselineRandom ForestEnsemble MLXGBoostGradient boosting (best performer)ARIMAClassical time-seriesExponential SmoothingClassical time-seriesProphetFacebook's forecasting library

-7. Model Selection
-XGBoost came out on top based on RMSE and R² scores.
-ARIMA and Exponential Smoothing struggled because the data is aggregated across 54 stores, making it too noisy for simple univariate models.

-9. 30-Day Forecast
+Compared all models using MAE, RMSE, and R²
+XGBoost performed best

+## 6. Forecasting

-The best model is used to predict total daily sales for the next 30 days, with results visualised in a clean two-panel chart showing both the historical trend and the upcoming forecast.
+Used XGBoost to predict sales for the next 30 days Visualised results in a clear chart

 ## Results